Congratulations Dr. Kai Zhou!

 Towards the end of the summer, I had the opportunity to continue fieldwork at two multitaxic Edmontosaurus quarries within the Uppermost Cretaceous Frenchman Formation in the East Block of Grasslands National Park in southern Saskatchewan under the supervision of Dr. Emily Bamforth of the Philip J. Currie Dinosaur Museum and Dr. Ryan McKellar of the Royal Saskatchewan Museum.
 These excavations have been ongoing and have yielded some fantastic fossil specimens and interesting geology.

-The point bar deposit contains the second quarry that is being excavated, named the Clifford Edmontosaurus quarry.
-While this Edmontosaurus has yet to produce elements with tooth traces, teeth from T. rex and the crocodyliform Borealosuchus have shown up this past season.
+On an adjacent butte within the same depositional layer as the “Leo” quarry, there is a point bar deposit containing a second active quarry named the “Clifford quarry.
+While the Edmontosaurus in this quarry has yet to produce elements with tooth marks, teeth from T. rex and the crocodyliform Borealosuchus have shown up this past season.
 Adding to the mystery of this quarry, several articulated turtle skeletons have been collected from this deposit, showing no evidence of being scavenged.

 Further excavation of the quarries is required, and research into the taphonomy of these two Edmontosaurus quarries is ongoing, but there are sure to be some exciting discoveries to be made in future field seasons!